 - The original farm products always allow for a better and less formulated end result.
 The main product sold here is the berry jams that are produced and manufactured on the farm.

 - This is also a beautiful venue for taking photos as it is situated on the mountain slopes which are covered in orchards and trees.

 There are no halaal eateries so self-catering accommodation is the best option for Muslim travellers who wish to stay in the town.
-There is no mosque in the town but worshippers may visit the towns of Paarl and Stellenbosch if they want to attend congregational Friday prayers.
+A mosque is now open in the town for Muslim worshippers, and offers congregational Friday prayers.

-Each time I have visited Franschoek I have always had a pleasant experience as locals are very friendly and open to tourists.
-As travellers we know that this is not the case in every place we visit, making Franschoek top of the list.
+Each time I have visited Franschhoek I have always had a pleasant experience as locals are very friendly and open to tourists.
+As travellers we know that this is not the case in every place we visit, making Franschhoek top of the list.
 If any problems are experienced, locals are very willing to assist and direct where possible.